Sentinelese: Wreck of the Rusley

 In 1977, the Rusley ran aground off the north coast of North Sentinel Island.

 1981 wreck of MV Primrose

 On 2 August 1981, the MV Primrose, carrying a bulk cargo of chicken feed from Bangladesh to Australia, ran aground in rough seas just off North Sentinel Island, stranding a small crew.
 After a few days, the captain dispatched a distress call asking for a drop of firearms and reported boats being prepared by more than 50 armed islanders intending to board the ship.
 Strong waves prevented the Sentinelese canoes from reaching the ship and deflected their arrows.
-The crew of 31 men had to hold off the approaching Sentinelese with axes, pipes, and flare guns.
-Nearly a week later, the crew were evacuated by a civilian helicopter contracted to the Oil and Natural Gas Corporation (ONGC) with support from Indian naval forces.
+The crew of 31 men were keeping a twenty-four-hour guard with axes, pipes, and flare guns.
+Nearly a week later, the crew was evacuated by a civilian helicopter contracted to the Oil and Natural Gas Corporation (ONGC) with support from Indian naval forces.